-Sweet's syndrome is an uncommon skin condition marked by a distinctive eruption of tiny bumps that enlarge and are often tender to the touch, usually appearing on your back, neck, arms or face.
+Sweet's syndrome is an uncommon skin condition marked by a distinctive eruption of tiny bumps that enlarge and are often tender to the touch.
+They can appear on the back, neck, arms or face.

-The exact cause of Sweet's syndrome isn't known.
-In some people, it's triggered by an infection, illness or certain medications.
-Sweet's syndrome can also occur with some types of cancer.
+The cause of Sweet's syndrome isn't known, but it's sometimes triggered by an infection, illness or medication.
+It can also occur with some types of cancer.

 The most common treatment for Sweet's syndrome is corticosteroid pills, such as prednisone.
-Signs and symptoms often disappear just a few days after treatment begins, but recurrence is common.
+Signs and symptoms may go away after just a few days of treatment but can come back again.

 Products & Services